Discover what you are naturally good at

 Use bullet points to make the list more visually appealing and manageable.
 Be sure to do more than just list your skills.
 You should also provide examples of how you utilized your abilities to benefit your students.

 Dance teachers have a few strengths that differentiate them from other types of educators.
-Individuals must be professional, dedicated, flexible, understanding, patient, passionate, experienced in the art of dance, sensitive, have a good reputation, up, lifting, and technically skilled to be an elite dance teacher.
+Individuals must be professional, dedicated, flexible, understanding, patient, passionate, experienced in the art of dance, sensitive, have a good reputation, uplifting and encouraging, and technically skilled to be an elite dance teacher [11].

-Wince preschool teachers will work with extremely young children, the job requires a fairly unique strength profile.
-Such strengths include compassion, patience, flexibility, creativity, humor, understanding/empathy, dedication, open-mindedness, enthusiasm for children, and organization.
+Since preschool teachers will work with extremely young children, the job requires a fairly unique strength profile.
+Such strengths include compassion, patience, flexibility, creativity, humor, understanding/empathy, dedication, open-mindedness, enthusiasm for children, and organization [3].

 Blog Feedback